State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Constrained Reinforcement Learning

 Hypotheses aside, there is however a caveat to Theorem \ref{theo_main_intro}.
 While notable for what it claims, it is also notable for what it does \emph{not} claim.
 Theorem \ref{theo_main_intro} does not guarantee that we are able to find an optimal policy $\pi^\star$.
 It is not possible to stop the iteration in \eqref{eqn_stochastic_dual_descent_specified} at some $k$ and claim that the policy $\pi(\lam_k)$ is close to optimal.
 This is a subtle yet fundamental issue because it precludes a claim that \eqref{eqn_stochastic_dual_descent_specified} finds the optimal policy.
 Instead, \eqref{eqn_stochastic_dual_descent_specified} generates \emph{trajectories} that are feasible and near-optimal by the \emph{continuous execution} of the primal iteration in \eqref{eqn_lagrangian_maximizers_rl} and the dual iteration in \eqref{eqn_stochastic_dual_descent_specified}.
 Section \ref{sec_discussions} covers a simple example to further clarify this point.

-The algorithmic implication is that to guarantee a solution of \eqref{P:constrainedRL} we must choose the policies $\pi(\lam_k)$ in \eqref{eqn_lagrangian_maximizers_rl} while we run the dual iteration in \eqref{eqn_stochastic_dual_descent_specified}; see Algorithm~\ref{algorithm_exec}.
+The algorithmic implication is that we must sample from the policies $\pi(\lam_k)$ in \eqref{eqn_lagrangian_maximizers_rl} while we run the dual iteration in \eqref{eqn_stochastic_dual_descent_specified}; see Algorithm~\ref{algorithm_exec}.
 Then, the purpose of a CRL algorithm can be modified as learning the policies $\pi(\lam_k)$ that solve \eqref{eqn_lagrangian_maximizers_rl}; see Algorithm~\ref{algorithm}.
 Both of these algorithmic modifications are easiest to understand as a form of state augmentation as we explain in the following section.